supabase/wrappers/supabase-wrappers/README.md

   );
 ```

-4. Run some queries to check if it is working:
+4. Run a query to check if it is working:

 ```sql
 wrappers=# select * from hello;